mendix/docs/content/howto/atlasui/howtos/creating_custom_preview_images_for_your_building_blocks_and_page_templates.md

 ---
 title: "Creating custom preview images for your Building Blocks and Page Templates"
+category: "Atlas UI"
 ---

 ## Creating Custom Preview Images for Your Building Blocks and Page Templates

 To make your custom UI resources easy to browse, be sure to create custom preview images for your Building Blocks and Page Templates.
-We’ve provided downloadable templates in ```.sketch``` and ```.psd``` formats, available on [https://atlas.mendix.com](atlas.mendix.com).
+We’ve provided downloadable templates in ```.sketch``` and ```.psd``` formats, available on [https://atlas.mendix.com](https://atlas.mendix.com).

 ### Creating Your Own Building Blocks Preview Images